dnsimple/dnsimple-support/content/articles/domains-io.markdown

 ---

-This article explains the requirements for .IO domain names.
+This article explains the requirements and special procedures for .IO domain names.

 ## Renewing a .IO domain